medrok9/medr0k/README.md

-### Hi there 👋
+## ello 👋, I'm medr0k

-"It's not a bug, it's a feature" - Andrew Tanenbaum curently working on a game website which can be found at medr0k.github.io
+### "It's not a bug, it's a feature" - Andrew Tanenbaum

+Welcome to my GitHub profile! i am curently working on a game website which can be found at medr0k.github.io

 <!--
 **medr0k/medr0k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.